 Child Protection and Safeguarding is the responsibility of everyone.
-Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+Everyone who encounters children and their families has a role to play in safeguarding children.

 It is essential that everybody working in a school or college understands their safeguarding responsibilities.
 Therefore, all Staff have a duty and responsibility to: